Is Our HOA Playing by the Rules? Let’s Talk Transparency and Rights

 Plus, the manager mentioned something about attorney fees being outside the HOA’s oversight.
 By labeling these fees as purely “attorney’s fees,” it seems like the HOA is sidestepping the usual process that should include a hearing.
 Is this really how it’s supposed to work?

 Without clear oversight and a transparent process, how can any of us feel confident about the fees we’re being charged?
 Shouldn’t we know exactly where our money is going?
+Apparently, we should just pay the fees and be quiet.
+That’s not what an HOA is for.

 Another biggie is the HOA’s response (or lack thereof) to Eddie’s certified letters.
 He’s been trying to get some clarification on these fees but has been met with silence.
 The board says they can’t respond because the file is with the attorney.
 But isn’t it our right to get answers about our own accounts?
+Seems this board relies on keeping home owners in the dark and not allowing them to speak to keep things how they like it.

-The Art of Shutting Down Dialogue
+The Art of Shutting Down Home Owners

 During the meeting, when Eddie tried to speak, the HOA President Krista used Robert’s Rules to cut him off, stating they didn’t have to answer questions.